CodeOrDecode/Costco-Clone/README.md

 # Costco Clone

-Costco Wholesale Corporation (commonly shortened to Costco) is an American multinational corporation.It is the third-largest retailer in the world.
+Costco Wholesale Corporation (commonly shortened to Costco) is an American multinational corporation.
+It is the third-largest retailer in the world.

 # Before Login Home Page